Booss3my/Indeed_scraper/README.md

 This is a web scraper designed for Indeed job listings, utilizing a paid web proxy API.
 The application can be deployed using Docker Compose, extracting job information based on specified subjects and job freshness criteria and storing it in a PostgreSQL database.

 ## Why Use This Scraper?
-Unlock a multitude of options in your job search with this web scraper.
-Here are some of the possibilities it offers:
+Have a job offer database unlocks a multitude of options in your job search.
+Here are some of the things you can try:

 ### Job Market Insights
 Analyze the job market tailored to your specific skills and target career.
 Gain powerful insights into market trends, skill demands, and company preferences.